Hari555Y/html_css_js/README.md

 4 using setimeout, promises, async ,awaits
 5 func vs Func reference for local and global variables 6 callback methods in js
-7 forming a local server using express and then detching data from it using fetch api javascript Thanks
+7 forming a local server using express and then fetching data from it using fetch api javascript Thanks